To Dim or Not To Dim…

 A Fun Speed Test:

-John Cunningham is a frequent participant in my Ultimate Excel Programmer Course forum and he posted a speed test that shows that if you’re doing a zillion loops and making a ton of calculations, that sometimes declaring variables is a speed improver!
+John C. is a frequent participant in my Ultimate Excel VBA Course forum and he posted a speed test that shows that if you’re doing a zillion loops and making a ton of calculations, that sometimes declaring variables is a speed improver!
 Again – just declare it if you find you NEED to because it is for some reason taking forever:

 What do YOU think?
 Put your thoughts down in the comments!